FuelLabs/fuel-core/CONTRIBUTING.md

  * Postgres - Used for indexing on-chain data
  * [`llvm` and `clang`](http://releases.llvm.org/download.html) - Used to generate bindings for different platforms (WASM) and build native libraries (required for rocksdb).

+See the [README.md](README.md#system-requirements) for platform specific setup steps.

 ### Getting the repository

 ```